xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.TOOLBAR**(**type\_num**, bar\_id)

-Type\_num    specifies what type of information to return.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies what type of information to return.
 If type\_num is 8 or 9, GET.TOOLBAR returns an array of names or numbers of all visible or hidden toolbars.
 Otherwise, bar\_id is required, and GET.TOOLBAR returns the requested information about the specified toolbar.

 |               |                                                                                                                                                   |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |